alfreddatakillen/slarver/README.md

-As the name suggests ("slarver" is a swedish word for someone who is careless, sloppy and loses/misplaces stuff), this module was made for protecting from data loss if storage gets lost/unavailable.
+As the name suggests ("slarver" is a swedish word for someone who is careless, sloppy and loses/misplaces stuff), this module was made for protecting from data loss when storage gets partially lost/unavailable.

 ## Example